Financial strain is no stranger to the American household.

 For instance, the extra $500 bucks earned from your side job can be used to cover ALL of your electricity, subscription, debt and miscellaneous bills.

 Without touching your main income.
-Which can be used for a number of things like investing, saving in an emergency fund, etc.
+Which can be used for a number of things like investing, saving in an emergency fund, etc. Since you are looking for alternative ways of investing, check out comic book investments.

 Picking up on a side hustle is a fantastic option in the sense it also allows you to work on your time.
 On a schedule that benefits you above all!